Nutritional Food to Optimise 28th SEA Games Athletes Performance

 Nutritional Food to Optimise 28th SEA Games Athletes’ Performance

-Singapore, 5 May 2015 – The 28th Southeast Asian (SEA) Games has finalised the menu of all the dishes that will be given to athletes during their stay in Singapore at the Games Village.
-The ultimate aim is to ensure that each athlete is able to maximize their potential during trainings and competition during the games.
+The 28th Southeast Asian (SEA) Games has finalised the menu of all the dishes that will be given to athletes during their stay in Singapore at the Games Village.
+The ultimate aim is to ensure that each athlete is able to maximise their potential during trainings and competition during the games.

 As a way for the athletes to experience more of Singapore, the menus will also have a distinct Singaporean flavour incorporated while simultaneously catering to the cultural, religious and individual needs of athletes competing in the games.
 Also, the athletes and our valued SEA Games volunteer workforce will eat off a menu designed with the same considerations at the venues, to help them retain their typically high energy levels and performances.